ruokokoski/stock-app/README.md

 This stock market app is a 10-credit project developed for the Fullstack Open course at the University of Helsinki.

 The application is a web application designed for monitoring stock markets.
 It fetches real-time stock data from a stock API, allowing users to track historical data for both indices and individual stocks.
 Detailed information and fundamental metrics for individual stocks can also be displayed.
-Users can create their own stock portfolios within the application, which are saved in a database.
-Additionally, users can create watchlists and screen stocks based on selected metrics.
+Users can create their own watchlists within the application, which are saved in a database.
+Additionally, users can screen stocks based on selected metrics.

 ## Tech Stack
 - **Backend:** The backend of the application is built using **Node.js**, which is used to handle server-side logic, manage API requests, and interact with the database.
 Node.js provides an efficient environment for processing real-time data and handling asynchronous operations.